sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 He also explicitly calls for the creation of new copyleft licenses:

 > **Develop new copyleft licenses.** The GPL family of licenses has served us well, but we need to do better.
 The best copyleft license today is the [MPL](https://www.mozilla.org/en-US/MPL/), whose terse form and accessible language outperforms the GPL in many respects.
 However, it does not provide a comprehensive answer to the needs of copyleft, and new licenses are required to fill other niches in the market...

+Partially on DeVault's recommendation, I looked a bit more into the Mozilla Public License 2.0 and it seems really intuitive.
+It seems like it applies copyleft restrictions by _file_ rather than the entire project.